Crates.io | slice_ring_buf |

 id | 279885 |

-A ring buffer implementation that is optimized for working with slices.
+A ring buffer implementation optimized for working with slices.
 Note this pretty much does the same thing as VecDeque

-This crate has no consumer/producer logic, and is meant to be used as a raw data structure or a base for other data structures.
+This crate has no consumer/producer logic, and is meant to be used for DSP or as a base for other data structures.

-This is optimized for manipulating data in chunks with slices.
-If your algorithm instead indexes elements one at a time and only uses buffers that have a size that is a power of two, then consider my crate bit_mask_ring_buf
+This data type is optimized for manipulating data in chunks with slices.
+Indexing one element at a time is slow.
+If your algorithm indexes elements one at a time and only uses buffers that have a size equal to a power of two, then consider my crate bit_mask_ring_buf

 .